 Since then, it seems like 100 days is the litmus test.
 The media measures what a new President does in the first hundred days in office.

 This also applies to the entertainment business.
-We might know that it took years to edit Star Wars or Apocalypse Now, and that many of your favourite films took ten years in development.
+We might know that it took years to edit Star Wars or Apocalypse Now and that many of your favorite films took ten years in development.
 Sure, you can point out a film that was written on the back of a napkin, but that probably wasn’t very enjoyable to watch.

 In 2012, more like 1000 than 100 days ago, we announced the plans for Napoleonland here at Ptara, and asked the question, “What rides should they have at Napoleonland?”
 Well, according to “Le Parisien”, the rides won’t be ready until 2023, over ten years after we first heard about the theme park.

-Despite the long time in creating the park, it seems that financiers are still interested.
+Despite a long time in creating the park, it seems that financiers are still interested.
 Perhaps Napoleon’s 100 days did have a lasting impact after all.